-Copyright © 2017 by FIA, Inc. FIA, Inc. has not reviewed or endorsed any modifications that may have been made to this document.
+Copyright © 2013 by the International Swaps and Derivatives Association, Inc. and the Futures and Options Association.
+Neither the International Swaps and Derivatives Association 2017 by FIA, Inc. FIA, Inc. nor the Futures and Options Association, has has not reviewed or endorsed any modifications that may have been made to this document.

 Risks used to compare each account type and level of segregation Explanation of risk Haircut Risk Whether the value of the assets that relate to CCP Transactions might be reduced or not increase by as much as you expect because the CCP applied a haircut that did not properly reflect the value of the asset.
-Valuation Mutualisation Risk Whether the value of the assets that relate to CCP Transactions could be reduced or not increase by as much as you expect because the assets posted in relation to other clients' CCP Transactions have decreased in value.
+Valuation Mutualisation Risk Whether the value of the assets that relate to CCP Transactions could be reduced or not increase by as much as you expect because the assets posted in relation to other clients CCP Transactions have decreased in value.
 CCP Insolvency Risk Whether you are exposed to the insolvency or other failure of the CCP.